Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/addlayers/_index.md

 page.Layers.Add(layer);
 ```

-In this example, we have added three layers with different colors and names to the page.
+In this tutorial, we have added three layers with different colors and names to the page.

 ## Step 4: Save the PDF File